Cosmoverse/FasterChest/README.md

 worlds on your server.
 This will revert all `FasterChest` tiles to vanilla tiles.
 Running this command is necessary if you choose to uninstall the plugin (otherwise you risk corrupting chests in your world).

+### When FasterChest Does Not Cut It
+Servers that utilize plugins that automatically scan and modify many chests frequently will notice lesser performance gain from FasterChest.
+Being strategic with reads and conservative with writes can however help reduce deserialization or serialization costs (or both!).

 ### Developer Docs
 Programatically convert and revert chest tiles in a world using `Loader::convertWorld()` and `Loader::revertWorld()`